confluentinc/event-streaming-patterns/README.md

 #### Pattern Diagram

-Your new pattern must include a diagram.
-The diagram should be located in the `Solution` section and should be a technology agnostic visual representation of the pattern's implementation.
+Your new pattern must include a diagram in the `Solution` section, and it should be a technology agnostic visual representation of the pattern's implementation.
 The diagrams are stylized using Confluent colors and iconography.
 If you are a Confluent employee, you can use the diagrams in the [Google slidedeck](https://docs.google.com/presentation/d/1Zf256Z6fBvre3uclIbmxXsDpnTIxiBX66b13pHbGIYc/edit?usp=sharing) to build a new diagram.
 If you are not a Confluent Employee, you can provide an image in non-Confluent branding and provide it as part of the PR, and we can help you stylize it.

 #### Build locally